UPPMAX/UPPMAX-documentation/docs/getting_started/login_snowy.md

 https://supr.naiss.se/round/uppmaxcompute2023/

 !!! warning
-Snowy is available as compute nodes
+    Snowy is available as compute nodes only

-## Login to Snowy
+## Reach the Snowy compute nodes

 - You can log in only from Rackham.